Atlas-Night-Out/Xdrip-AndroidAps-Nightscout-readthetips/docs/Nightscout/Nightscout_Oracle Cloud - setup.md

 ## To Be continued!
 Do not attempt this process until I have finished it!
+I might be going Docker way to an installation rather than this one!
+Stay tuned!

 <br><br>